Navigating the energy crisis in Europe

 If Europe wasn’t hated in the investment world before, it certainly is now.
 After six months of war in Ukraine with no signs of ceasefire, a pending recession, and a deepening energy crisis, the sentiment is understandable.
 But where some see doom, we see opportunity.
 As active investors, we seek value where the market is in retreat.
 This has been the case for oil and gas for a while now, and Russian President Vladimir Putin’s actions (not least using the Nord Stream 1 pipeline as a bargaining chip against Europe) have served to exacerbate matters.

-There is currently a large disparity between the fundamentals of many oil majors and their valuations, and oil remains the best-performing sector since the start of the year.
+There is currently a large disparity between the fundamentals of many oil majors and their valuations, and oil remains one of the best-performing sectors since the start of the year.
 Despite this, the sector sits at a consensual underweight in many portfolios and its representation in global indices is far lower today than its market value suggests it should be – Figure 1.
 While fears of deep recession have sporadically hit the oil price, as was the case most recently in the second week of September, our view is that prices will remain higher for longer.1

 Recently we have seen other investors gravitate towards this view, especially – and not without irony – those branded as sustainability fund managers.
 In August, Citywire reported a number of sustainable funds with an increasing exposure to big oil.
 This is particularly interesting as the rigid/purist approaches we have seen to fossil fuels by many of these funds has in part caused the huge misallocations of capital and dislocations we currently find in the sector.